The Incidence and Risk Factors of Obstetrics anal Sphincter Injuries at King Chulalongkorn Memorial Hospital during 2017-2019

 Abstract

-Aim: to study the incidence and risk factors of obstetrics anal sphincter injuries (OASIS) during 1 January 2017 to 31 December 2019
+Objectives: To study the incidence and risk factors of OASIS during 1 January 2017 to 31 December 2019

-Methods: A retrospective study of all pregnant woman with vaginal delivery (6714 cases) in at King Chulalongkorn Memorial during 2017-2019 were conducted.
-We collected the data of all pregnant women who delivered in our hospital since 1 January 2017 to 31 December 2019, using ICD 10 codes for data extraction and review.
+Materials and Methods: A retrospective study of all pregnant woman with vaginal delivery (6,714 cases) at King Chulalongkorn Memorial Hospital during 2017-2019 were conducted.
+We collected the data of all pregnant women who delivered in our hospital since 1 January 2017 to 31 December 2019, using International Classification of Diseases, Tenth Revision (ICD 10) codes for data extraction and review.
 The case group comprised of pregnant women with an OASIS (third- degree and fourth-degree perineal laceration).
 The control group comprised of pregnant women delivered vaginally without OASIS.

-Conclusion: The risk factors of OASIS are nulliparity, occiput posterior postition, forceps extraction, median episiotomy, residents and staffs (as the operators).
-The protective factors are obesity and nurses.
+Conclusion: The risk factors of OASIS were nulliparity, occiput posterior postition, forceps extraction, median episiotomy, residents and staffs (as the operators).
+The protective factors were obesity and nurses.
 Preventive strategies for these factors are advocated.

 Article Details